zhanglab/memonet/README_chapter1.md

-This file details all steps of the analysis for Chapter 1, including scripts and location of input/output data files.
+This file details all steps of the analysis.

 # Set-up
 ## Set up working directory structure